dbpprt/filebiggy/README.md

 ## How to install

-Just grad the FileBiggy package from nuget and install it
+Just grab the FileBiggy package from nuget and install it

 ```
 Install-Package FileBiggy